deislabs/bindle/docs/protocol-spec.md

     - `HEAD`: Send just the headers of a GET request
     - `DELETE`: Yank a bindle.
 This will set the `yank` field on a bindle to `true`.
 This is the only mutation allowed on a Bindle.
 - `/_i`
-    - `POST`: Create a new bindle, optionally also sending some or all of the parcels.
+    - `POST`: Create a new bindle.
 If all of the parcels specified in the bindle exist, a 201 status will be returned.
 If 1 or more of the parcels are missing, a 202 status will be returned with a reference to the missing parcels
 - `/_i/{bindle-name}@{parcel-id}`: The path to a Bindle name and parcel ID, where `{parcel-id}` is an exact SHA of a parcel and `{bindle-name}` follows the same rules as outlined above.
 Parcels can only be accessed if the client has the proper permissions to access the given bindle and, as such, cannot be accessed directly
     - `GET`: Directly fetch a parcel's opaque data.
     - `HEAD`: Send just the headers of a GET request